✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for TrustPulse

-No. The notifications themselves render from the TrustPulse cloud.
-SleekView reads the WP-side connection state — webhook IDs, API key presence, last-delivery timestamps — that the plugin stores in wp_options.
+No. The notifications themselves render from the TrustPulse cloud through its served JavaScript.
+SleekView reads the WP-side connection state — webhook IDs, API key presence, last-delivery timestamps and the webhook-to-campaign map — that the plugin stores in wp_options.
+The visible overlay is not a SleekView surface; the wiring behind it is.

 Mostly in wp_options.
-The plugin doesn't create custom tables.
-WooCommerce webhooks the plugin registers live in WooCommerce's own webhook table, and SleekView can join the two.
+The plugin does not create custom tables.
+WooCommerce webhooks the plugin registers live in WooCommerce's own webhook table, and SleekView joins the two so each row shows both the local mapping and the actual WooCommerce delivery state.
+That join is what makes the orphan detection useful.

-No — webhooks are tied to TrustPulse-side campaign IDs.
+No. Webhooks are tied to TrustPulse-side campaign IDs.
 To delete a webhook, retire the matching campaign in TrustPulse first; SleekView will mark the local row orphaned for you.
+Inline edits to the mapping change which campaign label SleekView shows; they do not change the cloud-side configuration.

 Yes.
 The data SleekView reads is the same on free and paid plans.
-Pro adds more campaign types but doesn't change the WP-side storage.
+Pro adds more campaign types and additional notification options but does not change the WP-side storage.
+The webhook table, the option array, and the mapping all behave identically across plan tiers.

 TrustPulse 1.0.3 added Give support, and other plugins funnel through generic webhooks.
-SleekView reads whatever events the plugin has registered, regardless of source.
+SleekView reads whatever events the plugin has registered, regardless of source plugin.
+The topic and source extension appear as columns so a multi-source install (Woo + Give + MemberPress) still produces one clean audit table.

 Pricing